afondiel/edge-vision/README.md

 The goal is to bridge the gap between theoretical computer science and real-world applications, with a focus on edge AI engineering.

 ### Key Features
+- Fundamental concepts and practices for Edge AI
 - Industry-specific blueprints for vision AI deployment
 - Edge optimization techniques for various hardware targets
 - Production-ready pipelines and best practices